enterstudio/ppt-frontend/README.md

 ---

 It has been confirmed that the customisation gets wiped after a restart.
+The advice from the Semantic Web Company regarding this issue is:

+> Using the custom folder for your LD frontend customization keeps the CSS customizations, even when the server is restarted or re-deployed e.g., during an update.

+I am pretty sure we tried that and that it did not work (see above).

+There is more information here: https://help.poolparty.biz/faq/faq-s/operating-poolparty-server/how-to-set-up-a-custom-linked-data-frontend.